 An important message from your pharmacist owners affiliated with Jean Coutu*

-Pregnancy diabetes can sometimes interfere with the smooth progress of a pregnancy.
-Fortunately, certain measures can help to control it.
+Pregnancy diabetes can sometimes interfere with a healthy pregnancy.
+Fortunately, there are certain steps you can take to keep it under control.

 It is essential to take good care of your contact lenses every day to keep them clean, comfortable and safe.

-When you live with diabetes, you want to put all the odds in your favour to stay healthy.
-To do this, it is essential to monitor your blood glucose.
+When you live with diabetes, you want to do everything you can to stay healthy.
+To do this, monitoring blood glucose levels is key.

-Whether you are an expert or a novice with regard to electronics technology, it's important to know that it can help you to better manage your diabetes.
+Whether you are a technology expert or a novice, technology can help you better manage your diabetes.

 Your message has been sent.